-In total over 2.000.000 m² of BS nonwoven for the project ‘Rehabilitation of Curtici-Simeria Frontier Railway’ in Romania were supplied, making it one of the biggest projects we have done up until now.
-A critical parameter in the successful end to this project was our ability to reliably deliver large volumes in time.
+In total over 2.000.000 m² of BS nonwoven for the project ‘Rehabilitation of Curtici-Simeria Frontier Railway’ in Romania was supplied, making it one of the biggest projects we have done up until now.
+A critical parameter in the successful end of this project was our ability to reliably deliver large volumes in time.

 Get in touch

-Would you like to know more how we can help you in your project?
+Would you like to know more about how we can help you with your project?
 Get in touch with us through the form below.